 }

-# mount 情報の参照など運用系は別ポリシーに分離1) Enable the engine and register the Vault admin SA's JSON credential.
+# Keep operational reads such as mount info in a separate policy1) Enable the engine and register the Vault admin SA's JSON credential.
 2) Create a roleset for service account keys.
 3) Clients read gcp/key/<roleset> to obtain a key.
 The key is returned with a lease attached, and Vault deletes it when the TTL expires or the lease is revoked.

 Set the roleset's secret_type to service_account_key.
 Specify the target service account and the TTL/max_ttl at the roleset level, and keep them consistent with the mount-level TTL.